kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/README.md

 At a high level we will be executing the following steps

-- Step 1: Create a sample workspace
+- Step 1: Creating views in data warehouse.
-- Step 2: Create an empty warehouse
+- Step 2: Create an empty report.
-- Step 3: Create a data pipeline
+- Step 3: Use Get data to connect to Fabric Warehouse.
-- Step 4: Use Copy Data Assist wizard to bring data from Azure SQL to Warehouse
+- Step 4:
-- Step 5: Renaming the pipeline for load data.
+- Step 5:
-- Step 6: Running the pipeline.
+- Step 6:
-- Step 7: Verifying results in data warehouse.
+- Step 7:

 # Lakehouse Tutorials

 ## Moving Data from Azure SQL to Fabric Lakehouse